Informações do perfil

 Oportunidades de intercâmbio cultural e aprendizado

-We live in a thriving intentional community, a solar energy mecca, with a budding medicinal plant sanctuary, hiking trails, a flowing river, bicycles, canoes & kayaks, a 3-acre pond stocked with Brim and Bass, another intentional community across the road, and our immediate neighborhood is filled with a collection of the finest humans!
+We live in a thriving intentional community, a solar energy mecca, with a budding medicinal plant sanctuary, hiking trails, a flowing river, bicycles, canoes & kayaks, a 3-acre pond stocked with Bream and Bass, another intentional community across the road, and our immediate neighborhood is filled with a collection of the finest humans!

 .

-self-illumination/dismantling of white privilege, how liberal non-religious Quakers worship, fruit tree pruning, woodworking, ukulele lessons, harmonica lessons, uvulalating lessons, Tai chi practice, yoga practice, paddling a canoe or kayak, fishing, using an electric chain saw, cooking with a solar oven or on a wood stove, modified consensus process, how to throw an off-grid weekend outdoor party for 200 people, goat keeping, and great conversations about so many of life’s persistent challenges.Ajuda
+Learning opportunities include: homesteading, Medicinal plant cultivation, making herbal medicine, solar electric design, solar systems installation, applied permaculture principles, duck and geese care, Tilapia care in Solar Algae Aquaculture Tanks, how this Intentional Community operates, construction skills, wiring skills, self-illumination/dismantling of white privilege towards an end to racism, how nonreligious, liberal Quakers worship, fruit tree pruning and care and harvesting, woodworking, ukulele lessons, harmonica lessons, uvulalating lessons, Tai chi practice, yoga practice, paddling a canoe or kayak, fishing, random bursts of whistling or singing!, using an electric chain saw, cooking with a solar oven and/or on a wood stove, modified consensus process, how to throw an off-grid weekend outdoor party for 200 people, goat keeping, a house concert you might perform in, and great conversations about so many of life’s persistent challenges.Ajuda

 .

-We spend our days feeding, weeding, mulching & harvesting our veggies, fruits and medicinal plants, processing medicinal plants into plant medicines, and designing PV systems for others.
+We spend our days feeding, weeding, mulching & harvesting our veggies, fruits and medicinal plants, processing medicinal plants into plant medicines, installing various solar (PV) applications for ourselves and designing PV systems for others.

 Alabama will never be the same for you.Idiomas